 On the outskirts of town we passed one of those old replica sailing ships.
 A lot of the towns along the New England coast seem to have one of them hanging around for tours and such.
 Generally they’re pretty cool.
 As for this one, we suspect the rigid inflatable dinghy hanging off the stern probably isn’t historically justifiable.

 Because of the mansions and the America’s Cup and the golf and the tennis and the shops and stuff, Newport is quite the tourist attraction.
 Which means cruise ships like the Sapphire Princess stop here to clog up the works.
 Which means Doug’s gotta bust out the drone.

 But hey, we learned something new about cruise ships today.
 We of course were aware that they anchor pretty far from shore, and that they use tenders to ferry passengers back and forth.
 What we didn’t know is that piloting the tenders requires no boating expertise or boating etiquette.
 The only employment criterion is that the applicant must be a complete jackass.
 One guy cut us off at a blind corner.
 One guy stopped in front of us when we were thirty feet from docking.
 The no-wake zone doesn’t apply to them.
 And on and on.

-Yeah you, meathead sticking out of number 18, we’re talking to you and the rest of your ilk.
+Yeah you, dipshit sticking out of number 18, we’re talking to you and the rest of your ilk.

 Okay, that’s out of our system now.
 We don’t let things like annoying cruise ship employees ruin the rest of our day, particularly when it’s one of the last warm days we’ll see up here.
 Dana patronized the shops.
 Doug flew the drone around the harbor.

-Dana and Oscar napped on the bow.
+Then Dana and Oscar napped on the bow.
 We’ve been here before by car so didn’t see a reason to get overly adventurous.
 Good dinner.
-Sunset.
+Good Sunset.